-Patten Chapel is the cornerstone of the UTC campus.
-Dedicated in 1919 as part of The University of Chattanooga, Patten Chapel has seen the days come and go.
+Patten Chapel is the heart of the UTC campus, dedicated in 1919 as part of the University of Chattanooga.
 The original entrance on McCallie Avenue is no longer used.
-Doors at the rear open to the main court yard of the campus.
-There is also an entrance to Hooper-Race Hall where restrooms and snacks are located.
-Parking is available in lot 26, across Douglas Street from Fletcher and Founders Halls.
+Doors at the rear open to the main courtyard of campus.
+There is also an entrance to Hooper-Race hall where restrooms and snacks are located.
+Parking is available in lot 26, across Douglas Street from Fletcher and Founders halls.

-The chancel floor is rich red pottery tile.
+The chancel floor is rich-red pottery tile.
 The woodwork is a deep rich oak again highlighted by the same gothic chandeliers.
-The pipe organ is no longer available but a small electronic with two manuals is located to the house right of the chancel.
-A studio piano is available on the house left side.
+A new organ is available along with a Yamaha grand piano.

-We hope you will visit UTC's Patten Chapel and take in the rich history and reverent grace of this stately building.
-A building which has stood the test of time and, like UTC, looks to educate those who enter for the future.
+We hope you will visit the Patten Chapel and take in the rich history and reverent grace of this stately building.
+The building has stood the test of time, and became an iconic feature of campus architecture.